bih/spotify-ruby/README.md

 Hey!
 I'm a Developer Advocate at [Spotify], and I wrote this Ruby SDK to explore how to build a SDK that is TADA:

-- **🧒 Thoughtfully inclusive for beginners.** Everything we do should think about beginners from the beginning.
-Everything.
-That includes documentation, tooling, and the feedback we give.
+- **🧒 Thoughtfully inclusive for beginners.** Everything we do should think about beginners from the start.
+From having an enforced [Code of Conduct] policy to building great documentation, tooling, and an empathetic feedback process.
 Designing for beginners is designing for longevity.

 - **☁️ Agnostic to minor changes.** APIs change all the time.
-We should be opinionated enough that our software should break with major changes, but flexible enough to work perfectly fine with major changes.
-We only depend on critical data, such as IDs.
+We should be opinionated enough that our software should break with major changes, but flexible enough to work perfectly fine with minor changes.
+Our code should only depend on critical data, such as IDs.

 - **🌈 Delightful for developers.** Writing the SDK and using the SDK should be equally delightful.
 Granted, this is a challenging goal; but with solid information architecture, well-crafted opinions, clear and helpful error messages, and software that doesn't get in your way - we will create quite lovely software.